 Nickola Overall leads the REACH group at the University of Auckland.
 Her research interests focus on identifying the factors that determine the relative success of different communication strategies used when couples are trying to resolve relationship problems or support each other.
 She also examines how depression, attachment insecurities and sexist attitudes impact relationship functioning, and the relationship and family processes that exacerbate or overcome these difficulties.
 [Read More]

-Emily Cross is in the final stages of her PhD.
+Emily Cross completed her PhD in December 2018.
 Her primary areas of research focus on the intersection between social attitudes, individual differences and functioning within close, intimate relationships.
 This includes research examining the impact of sexist attitudes, attachment insecurity and power dynamics.
 [Read More]

 Shanuki Jayamaya is in the final stages of her PhD.
 Her research explores the factors that determine the success of different strategies couples use to resolve relationship problems, and investigates the dispositions of support providers that undermine the effectiveness of support in close relationships.
 [Read More]

 Valerie Chang is currently completing her PhD.
 Her main area of research focuses on how depression and rumination shape how individuals respond within interpersonal relationships and the interpersonal processes that sustain depression across time, such as biased perceptions and memories.
 [Read More]